joedaws/lde2021/README.md

 # Offline Policy Comparison under Limited Historical Agent-Environment Interactions
-This is the official reopsitory for the paper ''Offline Policy Comparison under Limited Historical Agent-Environment Interactions'' that is available at *link_to_arxiv*.
+This is the official reopsitory for the paper ''Offline Policy Comparison under Limited Historical Agent-Environment Interactions'' that is available at https://arxiv.org/abs/2106.03934.

 ### Requirements